 Rodriguez then discusses the hunting down, and last moments, of famous Argentinian born revolutionary Che Guevara.
 Guevara had become a committed communist, in part, through his motorcycle trips throughout Latin America and exposure to the extreme poverty in the region (and immortalized in the film The Motorcycle Diaries).
 After helping Castro take power, Che and Castro had a rift and he sought out to forment evolution outside of Cuba.
 Prior to the Agency’s Bin Laden hunt; Che was one of the Agency’s most important targets since the CIA’s founding in 1947.
-We learn the truth of what Felix Rodriguez took of Che, including whether the famous story that he wears his Rolex to this day it true.
+We learn the truth of what Felix Rodriguez took of Che, including whether the famous story that he set out to start revolutions outside Cuba.

 The Che Operation was just one facet of Rodriguez’a life.
 He also discusses his service in Vietnam where he flow over 300 helicopter missions, and his involvement in the controversial Phoenix Program which was designed to “neutralize” suspected Viet Cong agents and obtain intelligence about the enemy.